Resources > Solar financing basics

 • Monthly payments (preference for smaller payments over a longer period)

-• Amount of interest accrued or paid over length of contract
+• Amount of interest accrued or paid over the length of the contract

 • Length of time for loan payback